 To ensure a comfortable and hassle-free trip abroad, Kay Greveson and Prof. Ben-Horin also stress the importance of planning ahead, especially for patients taking biologics.
 Rushing through preparations may cause unnecessary stress, so giving yourself enough time to prepare is highly recommended.

-Since its launch, the IBD Passport website has been a game-changer for the thousands of IBD patients who travel for work, leisure, or study.
-Given the significance of travel in modern life, the platform’s efforts to break down barriers that limit IBD patients from experiencing the world are commendable.
+Since its launch, the IBD Passport website has been a game-changer for the thousands of inflammatory bowel disease patients who travel for work, leisure, or study.
+Given the significance of travel in modern life, the platform’s efforts to break down barriers that limit inflammatory bowel disease patients from experiencing the world are commendable.

 In line with its holistic approach, Sheba is committed to providing patients with comprehensive solutions for all medical needs throughout their lifetime.
 By providing personalized care that takes into account all aspects of a patient’s life, and pushing the boundaries of treatment, we aim to empower our patients to lead fulfilling and active lives.